GoogleCloudPlatform/healthcare-api-dicom-fuse/README.md

 *   Upload a file in the Series folder (drag and drop).
 *   Delete a *.dcm file in the Series folder.
 *   Overwrite existing file.
-*   Create DICOM Store folder(only on Linux).
+*   Create DICOM Store folder.
 If you try to create a folder at a different level, you will get the error:
     _Error creating directory path_to_the_directory: Operation not permitted_
+*   Rename empty DICOM Store (previous DICOM Store will be deleted and a new one will be created.
+    Only supported for empty DICOM Stores, otherwise an error will be returned).
 *   Replace operation (drag and drop) is not supported.

 > Note: to get better performance, you must upload files to DICOM Store folder, and